Sara enjoys experimenting with casseroles, and she loves Mexican food. Sometimes, she combines the two.

 Easy Tex-Mex Recipe

 This scrumptious, Mexican-style casserole is easy to put together, and it contains only a handful of ingredients.
 Once the ingredients are prepped, the casserole is assembled in three easy steps.
-In about thirty minutes, it's ready to serve.
+In about 30 minutes, it's ready to serve.

 The featured casserole is made with shredded chicken in salsa, but it is an extremely versatile recipe.
 The chicken can easily be replaced with pork, beef, or shrimp.
 For a vegetarian version, use red beans and rice as the filling.

 This dish feeds six to ten, depending on whether it is served alone or with sides.
 It is a very filling, satisfying meal, and it tastes just as delicious reheated.
 We like it with guacamole, sour cream, and tortilla chips.
 It also goes great with a side of black beans and rice.

 As usual, I've included some bonus recipes for those who like to switch things up.
 For seafood lovers, there is a version with shrimp and crab meat, and for those who would rather have ground beef, there's a variation for you as well.
 You'll also find a recipe for chicken nachos, because who doesn't love a big plate of nachos?